zyphlar/ansible-playbooks/README.md

 ### Check my.cnf

-You may need to set up a ~/.my.cnf file for the user you'll run this as:
+You may need to set up a ~/.my.cnf file for the user you'll run this as (you'll probably need the user specified in the file, not just the password!):

     [client]
     user=root